Print Using CSS

 We have now defined a separate style sheet for both screen and print.

-This is not an automatic process and we will have to write a new style sheet called print.css that works in accordance with your original HTML document.
+This is not an automatic process, and we will have to write a new style sheet, print.css, that adheres to your original HTML document.

-In the next section, we look at the CSS involved in setting up a page for print output.
+In the next section, we look at the CSS used to set up a page for print output.

 CSS Changes